Radon: Accumulation in buildings

+Measurement of radon levels in the first decades of its discovery was mainly done to determine the presence of radium and uranium in geological surveys.
+In 1956, most likely the first indoor survey of radon decay products was performed in Sweden, with the intent of estimating the public exposure to radon and its decay products.
+From 1975 up until 1984, small studies in Sweden, Austria, the United States and Norway aimed to measure radon indoors and in metropolitan areas.

-High concentrations of radon in homes were discovered by chance in 1985 after the stringent radiation testing conducted at the new Limerick Generating Station nuclear power plant revealed that Stanley Watras, a construction engineer at the plant, was contaminated by radioactive substances even though the reactor had never been fueled.
-Typical domestic exposures are of approximately 100 Bq/m3 (2.7 pCi/L) indoors.
+High concentrations of radon in homes were discovered by chance in 1984 after the stringent radiation testing conducted at the new Limerick Generating Station nuclear power plant in Montgomery County, Pennsylvania, United States revealed that Stanley Watras, a construction engineer at the plant, was contaminated by radioactive substances even though the reactor had never been fueled and Watras had been decontaminated each evening.
+It was determined that radon levels in his home's basement were in excess of 100,000 Bq/m3 (2.7 nCi/L); he was told that living in the home was the equivalent of smoking 135 packs of cigarettes a day, and he and his family had increased their risk of developing lung cancer by 13 or 14 percent.
+The incident dramatized the fact that radon levels in particular dwellings can occasionally be orders of magnitude higher than typical.
+Since the incident in Pennsylvania, millions of short-term radon measurements have been taken in homes in the United States.
+Outside the United States, radon measurements are typically performed over the long term.

+In the United States, typical domestic exposures are of approximately 100 Bq/m3 (2.7 pCi/L) indoors.
 Some level of radon will be found in all buildings.
 Radon mostly enters a building directly from the soil through the lowest level in the building that is in contact with the ground.
 High levels of radon in the water supply can also increase indoor radon air levels.
 Typical entry points of radon into buildings are cracks in solid foundations and walls, construction joints, gaps in suspended floors and around service pipes, cavities inside walls, and the water supply.
-Radon concentrations in the same place may differ by double/half over one hour.
-Also, the concentration in one room of a building may be significantly different from the concentration in an adjoining room.
-The soil characteristics of the dwellings are the most important source of radon for the ground floor and higher concentration of indoor radon observed on lower floors.
-Most of the high radon concentrations have been reported from places near fault zones; hence the existence of a relation between the exhalation rate from faults and indoor radon concentrations is obvious.
+Radon concentrations in the same place may differ by double/half over one hour, and the concentration in one room of a building may be significantly different from the concentration in an adjoining room.

 The distribution of radon concentrations will generally differ from room to room, and the readings are averaged according to regulatory protocols.
 Indoor radon concentration is usually assumed to follow a log-normal distribution on a given territory.
 Thus, the geometric mean is generally used for estimating the "average" radon concentration in an area.
 The mean concentration ranges from less than 10 Bq/m3 to over 100 Bq/m3 in some European countries.
-Typical geometric standard deviations found in studies range between 2 and 3, meaning (given the 68–95–99.7 rule) that the radon concentration is expected to be more than a hundred times the mean concentration for 2% to 3% of the cases.